Thodd/JMPEngine/samples/roguelike/backlog.md

 ## done

+* [x] endPlayerTurn --> Make it an event fired on the global event-bus
 * [x] RLActors need a **Stats** object for timeline handling (speed, energy, ...)
 * [x] Connect Rooms in all adjacent directions
 * [x] Enrich Rooms with tile-coordinate information for scrolling via the GameController